gvkhna/perlbox/README.md

 ## What is this?

-**perlbox**: A ready to fly perl [reproducible virtualized development environment](http://vagrantup.com/) with out of the box [declarative dependency management](https://github.com/miyagawa/cpanfile).
+**perlbox**: The lightweight portable perl reproducible virtualized development environment with out of the box declarative automatic CPAN dependency management.

 Reliable open source stack:
 - [CentOS v5.8](http://centos.org)